cashubtc/awesome-cashu/README.md

 - [Cashu wallet (PHP)](https://github.com/jooray/cashu-wallet-php) is a PHP implementation of a Cashu wallet.
 - [Cashu Wallet CLI](https://github.com/cashubtc/cashu-skill) is a lightweight, robust CLI built with Node.js and SQLite for managing Cashu ecash tokens and interacting with Bitcoin Lightning mints.
 - [cashu-agent](https://github.com/jeletor/cashu-agent) is a Cashu ecash wallet for AI agents with privacy-preserving payments.
+- [cashu-skill (eridanux)](https://github.com/eridanux/cashu-skill) is a CLI-oriented Cashu skill for managing ecash tokens and Lightning mints.
 - [Cashu.me](https://github.com/cashubtc/cashu.me) is a web wallet built on Quasar and Vue.js.
 It is written in JavaScript and TypeScript.
 - [cocoa-cash](https://github.com/Slender2097/cocoa-cash) is a simple Cashu protocol wallet.
 - [CocoCashu](https://github.com/imyrvold/CocoCashuApp) is a native iOS/macOS Cashu wallet app.